dwarvesf/playbook/engineering/qa/defect-template.md

 ### Summary

 A summary of the bug should be no more than 60 words.
-Make sure the summary reflects the problem and where it is.
+A good summary should be able to answer the three following questions:

+- **What?** – What has happened with the application?
+- **How?** – What did we click/do to produce the bug?
+- **Where?** – Where exactly in the app did we find the bug?
+What is the webpage and/or server (environment)?

 ### Description